alvenirai/alvenirclient/README.md

 gRPC client for speech recognition using Alvenir as backend.

 The client and the gRPC integration is in **beta** and ongoing development.
 Hence, there might be a few stability issues.
+Currently, it works best and fastest on short files i.e. 1-10 minutes of length.
+If you need to transcribe bigger files, we suggest using our URL rest integration instead. :-)

 It currently supports only Danish and you need to receive an API key from Alvenir to use.

 Write an email to martin[at]alvenir.ai or rasmus[at]alvenir.ai if you want an API key!